victorar/arm/901-guidelines/best practices.md

 12. Use tags to add metadata to resources allows you to add additional information about your resources.
 A good use case for tags is adding metadata to a resource for billing detail purposes.

 13. You can group variables into complex objects.
-You can reference a value from a complex object in the format variable.subentry (e.g. `"[variables('apiVersion').storage.storageAccounts]"`).
+You can reference a value from a complex object in the format variable.subentry (e.g. `"[variables('storage').storageAccounts.type]"`).

  ```
  "variables": {